ffeng1996/Factored_Nonstationary_RL/README.md

 **We are currently in the process of organizing the codebase and will release the final codebase with both PT and TF versions, stay tuned!**

+TODO

+- arrange codes (Pytorch and Tensorflow 2) and envs

+- update README

 ## Acknowledgements
 Parts of code were built upon [VariBAD](https://github.com/lmzintgraf/varibad).